Day 4 - May 15: Talk About It—Reducing Women’s Health Stigma

 Breaking the Silence: Let’s Talk About Women’s Health

 It’s time to get real about women’s health.
-Women’s health topics, including periods (menstruation), eating disorders, gender-based violence, and reproductive health conditions, often carry a stigma, and many do not feel comfortable talking about these important issues.
+Women’s health topics, including periods (menstruation), eating disorders, and reproductive health conditions, often carry a stigma, and many do not feel comfortable talking about these important issues.
 Half the world’s population will experience many of these health issues; talking about them helps us all learn more and feel more comfortable.

 Share our Women’s Health Myths and Facts social media graphics with your network to help reduce stigma and normalize women’s health issues.